 Section 7.4.
 Loans.
 No loans shall be contracted for on behalf of the corporation unless authorized by the Board of Trustees, but when so authorized, unless a particular officer or agent is directed to negotiate the same, may be negotiated, up to the amount authorized by the Chairman, Vice-Chairman or the Treasurer; and such officers are hereby severally authorized to execute and deliver in the name of and behalf of the corporation notes or other evidences of indebtedness countersigned by the Chairman or Vice-Chairman for the amount of such loans and to give security for the payment of any and all loans, advances, and indebtedness by hypothecating, pledging or transferring any part or any property of the corporation, real or personal, at any time owned by the corporation.

 Section 7.5.
 Sale or Transfer of Securities Held by the Corporation.
 Stock certificates, bonds or other securities at any time owned by the corporation may be held on behalf of the corporation or sold, transferred or otherwise disposed of pursuant to the authorization by the Board, or of any committee thereunto duly authorized, and when so authorized to be sold, transferred or otherwise disposed of, may be transferred from the name of the corporation by the signature of the Chairman, or Vice-Chairman, or Secretary/Treasurer.

+Section 7.6 Component Funds and Variance Power.
+With respect to all component funds of the Corporation, whether expressly granted in any fund agreement, document or communication with any donor;

+a.
+The Corporation shall have the power to modify any restriction or condition on the distribution of funds for any specified charitable purposes or to specified charitable purposes or to specified organizations if in the sole judgment of the governing body (without the necessity of the approval of any participating trustee, custodian, or agent), such restriction or condition becomes, in effect, unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the community or area served.

+b.
+To replace any participating trustee, custodian, or agent for breach of fiduciary duty under State law; and

+c.
+To replace any participating trustee, custodian, or agent for failure to produce a reasonable (as determined by the governing body) return of net income over a reasonable period of time (as determined by the governing body).

 ARTICLE VIII